The two out of three property in ind-categories and a convenient model category of spaces: Compact metrizable spaces

 Consider the enriched dual Yoneda embedding

 We endow the category $\cS^\cC$ with the \emph{projective} model structure.
 In particular, this makes $(\cS^\cC)^{\op}$ into a weak cofibration category.
 The category $\cS^\cC$, in the projective structure, is a simplicial model category (see for example \cite[Remark A.3.3.4]{Lur}).
 Note, that the notion of a simplicial model category is self dual.
-That is, if $\cA$ is a simplicial model category with
+That is, if $\cA$ is a simplicial model category then $\cA^{\op}$ is a simplicial model category, with the natural dual simplicial structure.
+In particular, it follows that $(\cS^\cC)^{\op}$ is a simplicial model category with